 In order for our lawyers to secure less stringent conditions, the Judge will need to be satisfied that you will attend court as required and that you pose no significant risk of harm to the public.
 This may be difficult in choking cases, but it is not impossible.

 Our lawyers are often successful at persuading the Crown Prosecutor in charge of bail to let our clients out.
 If we can’t convince the Prosecutor, we can conduct a formal bail hearing and work to convince the Court.
-Even if you are ultimately detained, we can appeal that decision on very short notice through a bail review, which is conducted at the Court of Queen’s Bench of Alberta.
+Even if you are ultimately detained, we can appeal that decision on very short notice through a bail review, which is conducted at the Court of King’s Bench of Alberta.

 Where can I pay for bail for choking charges in Calgary?